solidc0re/solidcore-scripts/README.md

 - add SELinux enforcing check
 - add blank password check for all users, or have all users update their password on next login

-For the next release v0.1.5 alpha:
+For the next release:
-- create testing branch for the sake of your sanity and mine
+- [x] create testing branch for the sake of your sanity and mine
-- get minisign to work properly (dnscrypt-proxy install and updates)
+- [x] get minisign to work properly (dnscrypt-proxy install and updates)
 - user-testing and implement feedback
 - test uninstall process thoroughly